 Engagement is when the people closest to the consumer are directly and actively involved in solving problems that hinder the performance for that consumer.

 High Performance through Engagement is when those people who are closest to the consumer use, as a matter of habit, analytical problem solving tools and structured processes to identify the root cause of problems, find solutions to those problems and then implement quickly to increase value to consumers.

-High Performance through Engagement is a strategy for developing a work system that:
+High Performance through Engagement is a Leadership Strategy for developing a work system that:

 - is consumer-focused